apals/Spotify-SDK-Introduction/README.md

 # Spotify-SDK-Introduction

-Playing with the Spotify SDK to familirize myself with it.
+Playing with the Spotify SDK to familiarize myself with it.
 Current functionality: Login with user credentials, search for and play tracks.